ursosad/Ctrl/README.md

 # Ctrl-Shift
-meme page for competition
+Meme page for competition.
-Make sure to put everything in one folder
+Make sure to put everything in one folder.